Text by CLOT Magazine

-The first year of the program emphasized the remaking of the planet itself (and remaking ourselves thereby), while the second year will emphasize remaking ourselves (and remaking the planet thereby).
-In 2021 we will be adding a new chapter of motivating themes: Populations, Zoning Earth, Anthropoforming, and Modes of Planetarity.
+The program’s first year emphasised the remaking of the planet itself (and remaking ourselves thereby), while the second year will emphasise remaking ourselves (and remaking the planet thereby).
+In 2021 they will add a new chapter of motivating themes: Populations, Zoning Earth, Anthropoforming, and Modes of Planetarity.

 In 2021 the think-tank will host contributions from many new visiting faculty, including Nandita Sharma, Thomas Moynihan, Anya Bernstein, Nicholas DeMonchaux, Chen Qiufan, Reza Negarestani, Blaise Agüera y Arcas, and many others.

 The Terraforming 2021 invites applications from young professionals with various backgrounds and work experience in the fields of architecture, urbanism, design, filmmaking, journalism, digital media, philosophy, political science, social studies, and other fields.
 If you want to check Bratton’s year presentation you can check here.